-I graduated from Columbia Engineering with a BS in Computer Science and a minor in Philosophy.
-While I was an undergraduate, I worked on problems in multimodal deep learning with Carl Vondrick.
+I have a SM in Computer Science from MIT and a BS in Computer Science and Philosophy from Columbia Engineering.
+While I was an undergraduate at Columbia, I worked on problems in multimodal deep learning with Carl Vondrick.
 I was also involved in the entrepreneurial ecosystem on campus.

-Outside of research, I enjoy running around the Charles River, learning to scull at Community Rowing, and reading nonfiction.
+Outside of research, I enjoy running and cycling around Boston and NYC, sculling at Community Rowing, and learning how to cook.

 Research Interests